urbit/tlon.io/content/dev/dev-guide.md

     - ```bash
       |merge %hello our %garden
       ```
+ - **Note**: Thinking about dependencies:
+   - When we merge from `%garden` we start with its base files in our application.
+   - Since we're copying these files over, its possible an API change could happen in `urbit-git` while we're building our app.
+   - It's good practice to run the merge command at the start of development and prior to deployment (after a fresh pull of `urbit-git`) to make sure it works with the up to date system changes.
   - Mount `%hello` so we can access it from the host filesystem.
     - ```bash
       |mount %hello